Affiliate links on Android Authority may earn us a commission. Learn more.

 How to upload images to iCloud from an iPhone or iPad

-To ensure your photos are uploaded to iCloud, first make sure you’re logged into iCloud, and you have enough space.
-Then go to Settings–>Photos.
+To upload photos to iCloud, first make sure you’re logged into your account, and that you have enough cloud storage for your photo/video library.
+That’s likely multiple gigabytes, possibly dozens.
+Whenever you’re ready, go to Settings > Photos.

 How to upload images to iCloud from a Mac

-In the iCloud tab, tick iCloud Photos to begin the uploading and syncing process.
+In the iCloud tab, check iCloud Photos to begin the sync process.
 Also, choose whether you want full-sized versions of everything on your Mac, or smaller optimized versions.
+Macs are typically less storage-restricted than iPhones or iPads, but you should seriously consider the Optimize Mac Storage option if you have 256GB of total space or less.

 Manually uploading a photo to iCloud on a Mac

-Go to the picture in Finder and right-click.
-Go to Share–>Add to Photos.
-The photo will now be uploaded to iCloud and appear in your synced Apple photo albums.
+Locate the file in Finder and right-click.
+Go to Share > Add to Photos.
+The photo will automatically be uploaded to iCloud, assuming of course that iCloud Photos sync is enabled.

 Read more: How to use iCloud on your Android device